Albacore/albacore/README.md

-# Albacore Clean Slate
+# Albacore

 [![Build Status](https://secure.travis-ci.org/Albacore/albacore.png?branch=clean_slate)](http://travis-ci.org/Albacore/albacore)

 Version 2.0 of Albacore.

 This branch is the next official version.
 It is currently being used for numerous builds for us and is free of known bugs.
-It works on RMI 1.9.3.
+It works on RMI 1.9.3 and RMI 2.0.

     gem install albacore --prerelease